Time Person of the Year: Other categories

 Every year, in addition to the main Person of the Year, Time (sometimes alongside a partner company) acknowledges impactful people or groups in other categories.
 This is a relatively recent practice, beginning in 1998 when Mark McGwire was awarded the title of Hero of the Year and becoming a regular event in 2018 with the re-introduction of the Heroes of the Year award.
 Heroes of the Year was joined by Athlete of the Year, CEO of the Year, Entertainer of the Year and Guardians of the Year in 2019, Kid of the Year in 2020, Breakthrough of the Year, Dreamer of the Year, Icon of the Year and Innovator of the Year in 2022, Team of the Year in 2023 and Community of the Year in 2024.
 In line with the introduction of these new categories, Time has expanded their annual Person of the Year private event to include and celebrate their recipients.
 The event, titled A Year in TIME beginning in 2023, has been held at Plaza Hotel since 2022.
 A Year in TIME typically features interviews, speeches and performances from some of the categories' winners, as well as winners of other Time awards.
 Some of these are then posted to Times official YouTube channel.

 Athlete of the Year

-Athlete of the Year was awarded in partnership with Oura Health in 2021 and LG in 2022.
+Athlete of the Year was awarded in partnership with Oura Health in 2021, and with LG in 2022.